openstreetmap/stateofthemap-2019/calls/general.md

 OSM  has grown a lot.
 Many newcomers have a great thirst for knowledge in areas that may seen uninteresting and basic to others.
 We reserve a  number of slots for talks that help to satisfy this need.
 It is  important that you have real expertise in the subject you want to talk  about and have the ability to make it comprehensible.
 Please note in the submission what approximate level of previous knowledge is required.

 Examples for this kind of talk are: Explaining the OSM data model.
 Education in OSM Editors or cartography tools.
 Becoming a working group member.
-Please do not submit talks that require the audience to buy software or  services, create an account on a business platform, or a platform with  user tracking.
+Please do not submit talks that require the audience to buy software or service subscriptions, create an account on a business platform, or a platform with user tracking.

 <h3 id="track-community" class="trackicon">Community and Foundation</h3>
 Do you want to recount your experiences while community building?
 Or do you want to talk about the vision of OSMF?
 Or discuss the strategy of the Board?
 Also reflecting diversity of community or questions of etiquette are suitable for this track.
 Other topics could be „why  become an OSMF member“, working group experiences, …